Ranking every player to wear No.6 for Liverpool in the Premier League

 In June 2020, Liverpool finally won the league for the first time in 30 years.
 A quick look at their list of No.6s over the years gives a hint as to why the wait was so lengthy.

-The opposite of love is not hate, it’s indifference.
+The opposite of love isn’t hate, it’s indifference.
 The opposite of memorable is Luis Alberto’s time at Liverpool.

 Signed from Sevilla for £6.8million in the summer of 2013, the Spanish attacking midfielder made nine appearances during Brendan Rodgers’ doomed title challenge without ever threatening to find the net.

 Was loaned to Malaga and Deportivo La Coruna before being offloaded to Lazio in 2016, marking the end of an error.

 When speaking of his time at Anfield, Hutchison recalled how he ‘got on well with Graeme Souness and I think he quite liked my style of play because I got stuck in’.
 It must have seemed like centuries since fellow Scot Alan Hansen wore the No.6 jersey.

 Sadly, Don tackled Liverpool’s nighttime establishment with the same vigour as his opponents and is best remembered by many for proudly displaying his crown jewels in a city-centre bar.

 Scored 10 goals in the inaugural Premier League season before leaving for West Ham, which seems a more appropriate fit all round.